helgridly/canonize/canon/cargo-culting-outcomes.md

 ## The main idea

 It's important to discriminate between _description_ and _instruction_.
-Interpreting descriptions as instructions can lead you to trying to recreate the end state, rather than execute the process that gets you there.
+Interpreting descriptions as instructions can lead you to trying to recreate the end state, rather than execute the process that gets you there:

 - Someone describes a state or outcome
 - You think it sounds good and want it for yourself
 - If you take the description as instructions, you try to replicate what it looks like from the outside
 - It doesn't work, because the process for changing your situation is rarely as simple as "appear to already be there"

-One does not be in Paris by walking around looking a place to buy croissants, listening out for accordions, expecting to see the Eiffel Tower, etc. To be in Paris, you have to _get to Paris_, which is doing a bunch of things that are _not_ being in Paris: find passport, book flights, go to airport, board plane, etc. Being in Paris is a consequence of that process happening.
+One does not be in Paris by walking around looking a place to buy croissants, listening out for accordions, expecting to see the Eiffel Tower, etc. To be in Paris, you have to _get to Paris_, which is doing a bunch of things that are _not_ being in Paris: find passport, book flights, go to airport, board plane, etc. Being in Paris is a consequence of that process happening, and the description doesn't tell you about the process.

-I call this "cargo culting the outcome" because it is akin to standing on the runway waving glowing sticks around in the hope that it will summon an airplane.
+I call it "cargo culting the outcome" because it is akin to standing on the runway waving glowing sticks around in the hope that it will summon an airplane.
 There is a process to summoning an airplane, and it's not waving the sticks: waving the sticks is a consequence of the plane already having arrived.

+Confusing a description for instructions and trying to get there by replicating the end state happens all the time:

 > A: Being a morning person is great!
 >